-- If applying as a Trustee on behalf of a Trust, or in a partnership or consortium arrangement, it is mandatory to complete the Letter of Declaration template provided (see section 7.2 below). - If you are applying for Building Works the following document/s must be attached to your application for it to be considered compliant and for it to proceed to assessment: - Proof of Ownership, relevant council approval and a simple floor plan for your building works, consolidated into one document. - If you are applying for Evaluation costs (for Large Grants only), a detailed quote must be provided with the application.
+- If applying as a Trustee on behalf of a Trust, or in a partnership or consortium arrangement, you must complete the 'Letter of Declaration' on the mandatory template provided (see section 7.2 below). - If applying as a Trustee on behalf of a Trust it is also mandatory to provide the Trust Deed. - If applying for building works (improvements or maintenance to existing buildings), you must provide proof of ownership, relevant council approval and a simple floor plan for your building works, consolidated into one document. - If applying for project evaluation costs (for large grants only), a detailed quote must be provided with the application.
+Note: project evaluation costs must not exceed 10% of the total grant amount sought through the V&CG Program.

-Please note: There is a 2mb limit for each attachment.
+Please note there is a 2 MB limit for each attachment.

-7.2 Joint applications
+7.2 Joint (Consortia) applications

-We recognise that some organisations may want to join together as a group to deliver a grant project.
+We recognise some organisations may want to join together as a group to deliver a grant project.

 In these circumstances, you must appoint a 'lead organisation'.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.
+The lead organisation must also be an eligible entity type as outlined in section 4.1.2.
 The application must identify all other members of the proposed group.
+Organisations included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' will not be eligible to be members of a consortium arrangement.

-You must have a formal arrangement in place with all parties prior to execution of the agreement and you must attach a Letter of Declaration (on the template provided) signed by all parties and identifying the lead organisation.
+You must have a formal arrangement in place with all parties prior to execution of the agreement and you must attach a Letter of Declaration (on the mandatory template provided) signed by all parties and identifying the lead organisation.